 J) INTANGIBLE ASSETS AND GOODWILL

 Intangible assets acquired separately are initially measured at cost.
-The cost of intangible assets and goodwill acquired in a business combination is the fair value at the date of acquisition.
-Following initial recognition, intangible assets and goodwill are carried at cost less accumulated amortisation and accumulated impairment losses.
-Intangible assets with finite lives are amortised over the useful economic life using the straight-line method and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
-The amortisation periods for an intangible asset with a finite useful life are reviewed at the end of each reporting period.
+The goodwill acquired in a business combination is the fair value at the date of acquisition.
+Following initial recognition, goodwill is carried at cost less accumulated impairment losses.